Ashwini2019Sankar/NLP-IMDBSentimentAnalysis/README.md

 until Epoch 3, then Train loss is same as Test loss.

 I used Grid search to get the best parameters for achieving best accuracy & are as follows :

-Embedding dimension : 128,
+Embedding dimension : 128

-Embedding_regularizer : None,
+Embedding_regularizer : None

-Num of conv_layers : 1,
+Num of conv_layers : 1

-Num of fc_layers : 1,
+Num of fc_layers : 1

 Batch_size : 256

 Best accuracy : 87.26% on Validation dataset